 Potential cancellation: Because the fire-affected zone is potentially more hazardous than other sites where we work, the crew leader may decide to cancel the work party the day before, based on weather conditions.
 We will not work in high winds, excessive rain/heat, or potential ice events.
 Volunteers are advised to check their emails the night before in case there are unanticipated work party cancellations.

-Project description: In general, our focus will be repairing trails that have been damaged by rock slides.
-A predominate amount of tasks to be accomplished will be shopping for suitable rock then using that rock for creating retaining walls.
-We will continue to remove rock that has slide onto the trail.
+Project description: In general, our focus will be repairing trails that have been damaged by rock slides or undertaking long-deferred maintenance.
+A predominate amount of tasks to be accomplished will be shopping for suitable rock then using that rock for creating retaining walls or steps.
+We will continue to remove rock that has slid onto the trail.
 We will walk by any hazard trees, not working under them.
 This plan may change based on what’s done over the course of work parties.

-Hiking information: We will be gradually working through the upper section of the Wahclella Falls Trail from where the trail splits, approximately 1 mile from the parking area.
-Depending on how much work has been accomplished at previous work parties, you may be hiking up to 3 miles round trip.
+Hiking information: We will be gradually working through the lower section of the Horsetail Falls Trail not far from the parking lot.
 A number of the trail sections have steep dropoffs.
+We will be working in a high-visitor accessed trail which will require extra safety diligence.
 If you have questions or concerns about the hike, please contact email@example.com or firstname.lastname@example.org.

 What to expect: You should expect to work in a fire-affected zone over uneven terrain, with many obstacles to climb over and/or remove.
 While the area we will be working has been approved for volunteers to enter it is still relatively hazardous so soon after the fire.
 A mandatory detailed safety discussion will be held before work begins.